 There are all sorts of ways to see Scotland; you can take a bus tour, catch a train, hire a bike – but nothing quite beats a long walk.
-Taking a walk is not only a good way to see the sights, but fresh air and exercise are great for your well-being – and there is no air quite as fresh as Scottish sea air!
-So, fasten up your walking boots and have your camera at the ready, because here are some of the best coastal walks Scotland has to offer.
+Taking a coastal walk in Scotland is not only a good way to see the sights, but fresh air and exercise are great for your wellbeing – and there is no air quite as fresh as Scottish sea air!
+So read on, fasten up your walking boots and have your camera at the ready, because here are some of the best coastal walks Scotland has to offer.

 Walk Distance: 6km

 Places to See: Eshaness Lighthouse, Tangwick Haa Museum, Braewick Café

 Refresh and raise your spirits on this vigorous clifftop walk around the headland of Eshaness in Shetland.
 You can explore the coast around the Villains of Ure, The Grind of the Navir and the Holes of Scraada, perhaps spotting otters, dolphins and even orcas along the way.
 In summer the cliffs become hanging gardens scattered with flowers as the surging waves crash against the rocks below.
 Part of the Shetland UNESCO geopark.

 2. St Magnus Way: Evie to Birsay